Editor’s Note: This post has been updated with new content and links.

 Knowing how to use the Facebook Ads Manager is like a superpower in many ways.

-Nevertheless, no hero is perfect.
+Of course, no hero is perfect.
 Even if you’re the superstar of your marketing team, you can’t know everything.

 What if your ideas get tangled up in the exhausting process of setting up Facebook ad campaigns?

-All those campaign levels, optimization options and bidding methods…
+All those campaign levels, optimization options, and bidding methods…

 We’ve put together this guide to give you a step-by-step overview of Facebook Ads Manager, from setting up your first campaign to optimizing for higher ROI.

 By the time we’re done, the next time a team member asks for help with Facebook campaign setup, you’ll know exactly what to do.

 Why Do You Need Facebook Ads Manager?

 Maybe you’re thinking “What’s all this fuss about?”

 Why do you need Facebook ads at all?